 The University participates in single-employer contributory retirement plans, which provide for the purchase of annuities and various mutual funds for academic, administrative, salaried, and other hourly employees.
-The employee is responsible for a 5% pretax contribution, while the University contributes 8% on behalf of the employee.
+The employee is responsible for a 5% pretax contribution, while the University contributes up to 8% on behalf of the employee.
 The University also participates in a multi-employer noncontributory retirement plan for certain union employees, which is funded at the rate of \$0.87 per hour worked up to a maximum of 40 hours per week.
-The University annually funds the retirement costs under both plans, which amounted to \$8.1 million and \$8.6 million for the years ended June 30, 2020 and 2019, respectively.
+The University annually funds the retirement costs under both plans, which amounted to \$0.8 million and \$8.1 million for the years ended June 30, 2021 and 2020, respectively.